OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-16.md

 ## 1 Kings 16:23

 In the thirty-first year of Asa king of Judah,
-Omri ascended to the throne over Israel and reigned for twelve years;
+Omri began his reign over Israel and reigned for twelve years;
 he ruled six years at Tirzah.

 ## 1 Kings 16:24